 Skip to content

-The stack arguments or variables play an important role in defining the behavior and configuration of a stack.
+Stack arguments or variables define the behavior and configuration of a stack.
 Here are the different ways to handle stack arguments:

 stack.init_variables()